A lower bound for the genus of a knot using the Links-Gould invariant: Some interesting topological consequences

 \subsection{The Kinoshita-Terasaka and Conway pair of mutant knots}

 The Kinoshita–Terasaka knot ($11^N_{42}$) and the Conway knot ($11^N_{34}$) are a pair of prime knots that are related by mutation, see Figure~\ref{fig:FIG8}.

 These two knots share the same Alexander invariant, as well as the same Jones polynomial.
-Also, their common Alexander polynomial ($=1$) and Levine-Tristram signature ($=0$) fail to say anything about the genus of either of these knots.
+Also, their common Alexander polynomial ($=1$) and Levine-Tristram signature\footnote{The modulus of the Levine-Tristram signature gives a lower bound for the 4-genus of a link (see Powell's Murasugi-Tristram type inequality \cite{Pow}) that itself is a lower bound for the Seifert genus of the link.} ($=0$) fail to say anything about the genus of either of these knots.
+By work of Gabai \cite{Gab}, it is known that the Conway knot has genus $3$ while the Kinoshita-Terasaka knot has genus $2$.
 These knots have been studied extensively, including recently, e.g. \cite{Pic}.

 As a matter of fact, they also share the same $LG$, since $LG$ does not detect mutation.
 Still, the Links-Gould invariant offers a nontrivial lower bound for their genera.

 \begin{thm} $g(11^N_{34}) \geq 2$ and $g(11^N_{42}) \geq 2$. \end{thm}